tensorpack/tensorpack/docs/tutorial/extend/callback.md

   To access tensors/ops which are already defined, you can use TF methods such as [`graph.get_tensor_by_name`](https://www.tensorflow.org/api_docs/python/tf/Graph#get_tensor_by_name).
-  If you're using a `TowerTrainer` instance, more tools are available:
+  If you're using a `TowerTrainer`, more tools are available:

   - Use `self.trainer.tower_func.towers` to access the
   	[tower handles](../../modules/tfutils.html#tensorpack.tfutils.tower.TowerTensorHandles),
   	and therefore the tensors in each tower.
   - [self.get_tensors_maybe_in_tower()](../../modules/callbacks.html#tensorpack.callbacks.Callback.get_tensors_maybe_in_tower)
-  	is a helper function to access tensors in the first training tower.
+  	is a helper function to look for tensors first globally, then in the first training tower.
   - [self.trainer.get_predictor()](../../modules/train.html#tensorpack.train.TowerTrainer.get_predictor)
   	is a helper function to create a callable under inference mode.